April 22, 2024

 Lucy’s Tearoom offers just that, with the option to indulge in a classic cream tea experience in their outdoor courtyard or indoor tearoom.
 They also offer a variety of homemade treats and takeaway options.

 The Hive is another highly recommended café in Stow-on-the-Wold.
-Providing a mouth-watering breakfast menu as well as a selection of homemade lunch options from sandwiches to Frittatas.
-They offer Gluten free alternatives and of course can serve up a scrumptious cream tea.
+They provide a mouth-watering breakfast menu, as well as a selection of homemade lunch options from sandwiches to Frittatas.
+They offer gluten-free alternatives and of course, can serve up a delicious cream tea.

 Local’s Tip: The Farmers Market is held on the second Thursday every month.
 But if your visit doesn’t coincide with this date then there is the option of The Cotswold Farm shop and the Organic Shop.
 Both shops offer locally sourced produce and delicacies to take home.
 They are located on the main road through Stow-on-the-Wold.